D

 2. The Public Area.
 When someone types your website name into their browser address bar they see your homepage of your public area.
 The public area is simply not the private area and includes any part of the site that the public can reach through navigation from another public page or by clicking through from the results of a search engine like Google or Bing.

-3. The Administrative Area.
-Most websites are programmed to interact with a database and to administer the page content a site owner uses an interface .
-This interface is a set of pages referred to as the administraion area and it is not connected to the public area.
-For example, if your website has a shopping cart with lists of items the public can browse, the administrative area would be used to keep those items updated with the correct image, price, etc. Not all websites will have an administrative area.
+3. The Content Management System.
+Most websites are programmed to interact with a database and to administer the page content a site owner uses an interface.
+This interface is a set of pages referred to as the content management system (CMS) and it is not connected to the public area.
+For example, if your website has a shopping cart with lists of items the public can browse, the CMS would be used to keep those items updated with the correct image, price, etc.

 See Also these Website Design & Development Pages: